Is Upwork Worth It?

 - Upwork sets the game rules that are helpful for both sides to play fair

 - Upwork provides an invoicing tool for clients and freelancers.
 Both hourly and fixed ways of payment are rather good.

 I've heard a lot of complaints about the Upwork fee.
 C'mon guys, it's better to give 10% to Upwork than 70% to a crooked disappeared client.
 I consider the fee to be just a marketing expense.

-I registered on Upwork in spring of 2017.
+I registered on Upwork in the spring of 2017.

-Most of my mates more or less involved in freelance and outsource development were saying that the time had already gone and there was no way to start on Upwork due to incredible competitiveness there.
+Most of my mates more or less involved in freelance and outsourced development were saying that the time had already gone and there was no way to start on Upwork due to the incredible competitiveness there.